 - true, LPWAN will continue to grow given new sensors, technologies and higher reach in combination with the nature of many Internet of Things projects;

-- and, for sure, there is a growing evolution towards the edge (with among others fog computing but also AI and across other areas as described below),where projects demand it.
+- and, for sure, there is a growing evolution towards the edge (with among others edge computing but also AI and across other areas as described below),where projects demand it.

 As IoT technology moves to the edge, business (re)centralizes